Biden vowed to revive US refugee program. Everyday Americans are helping.

 Other strengths include placing refugee families in new areas, says Una Bilic, deputy director of new resettlement pathways at the International Rescue Committee, a nonprofit working with Welcome Corps.
 Refugee caseworkers often have more clients than they can manage well, without the time and individual attention that a private sponsor group can dedicate, says Ms. Bilic, a former refugee from Bosnia.

 Yet from the start, some resettlement experts were skeptical of Welcome Corps.
 They worried that well-meaning but inexperienced volunteers might be overwhelmed, with refugees left to suffer.
-Researchers at Stanford University, currently studying a co-sponsorship that predates Welcome Corps, report mixed results around incorporating private citizens into resettlement.
+Researchers at Stanford University, currently studying a co-sponsorship model that predates Welcome Corps, report mixed results around incorporating private citizens into resettlement.

 “These relationships do have their own kind of power dynamics, because the families are dependent on the volunteers for accessing resources,” says Pei Palmgren, a postdoctoral fellow with Stanford University’s Immigration Policy Lab.
 “I think that’s a big worry as well for the Welcome Corps,” he adds, especially if there’s limited oversight.